 in the Rhythm of Mariachi', Okładka (nid 7032048)

 The documentary gives voice to the little-known fates of Polish refugees in Mexico – testifying to a different historical narrative as the grateful former exiles remember a paradise lost.

 The documentary film gives voice to the little-known fates of Polish refugees in Mexico, testifying to a different historic narrative as grateful former exiles remember a paradise lost.
-The film enjoyed its premiere screenings in Chicago’s Copernicus Center on the 20th of July, and it was accompanied by a meeting with the filmmakers
+The film enjoyed its premiere screenings in Chicago’s Copernicus Center on 20th July 2013, accompanied by a meeting with the filmmakers.

 Sokołowska, who presently resides in the outskirts of Chicago, in the town of Niles, said:

 Nobody spoke or wrote about our fate.
 After the end of the Second World War, we were a group lost in history.
 We were the second lot to be transported over there.
 It was a little Poland on foreign land.
 We felt happy and free.

 The co-author of the script and the producer of the film, Piotr Piwowarczyk, pointed to the fact that 70 years have passed since the first transport of Poles to the city of León, about 300 kilometres north of Mexico City, the capital.
 From there, the refugees, many of whom were orphaned children, went to Santa Rosa, which became their home for the following three years.
 The camp was formally closed in 1943, and most of the refugees travelled to the US.

 This film is our personal tribute and a celebration of the 70th anniversary and reminder of a very beautiful and entirely forgotten episode of Polish-Mexican relations.

 The preparations and gathering of various documentary materials for the film began in 2011, and a year later its production kicked off in Poland, travelling onto Chicago and finally to Mexico: